jasonrwang/dissertation-tudelft-latex/readme.md

 These documents, as they exist, are still highly dependent on many font packages that TeXShop or some other large version of TeX comes with, but I am running it with BasicTeX.
 In my own repo, which I will eventually make public, I have made other modifications to the fonts, layout, and of course, content.
 If you have a full LaTeX distribution or compile it online (see below), then you shouldn't need to worry about this.

-If you are compiling locally, just run `make` in your terminal, which should run `xelatex` and `biber` a few times iteratively (automagically) until it works!
+If you are compiling locally, just run `make` in your terminal, which should run `xelatex` and `biber` a few times iteratively (automagically) until it works! `make clean` will remove all the temporary and auxiliary files in your workspace.

 ## Continuous Integration/Deployment